-Federico is an Associate in the Funds & Co-Investments Group, where he’s responsible for running most of the due diligence processes, including Investment Committee memo drafting, interacting with GPs, and driving IC discussions.
+Federico is an Assistant Vice President in the Funds & Co-Investments Group, where he’s responsible for running most of the due diligence processes, including Investment Committee memo drafting, interacting with GPs, and driving IC discussions.
 Besides investing as an Limited Partner in funds, they also co-invest alongside partners acquiring portfolio companies.

 Outside of work, he has been part of GIC’s initiatives in the San Francisco Bay Area to plant more trees, and enjoys exploring the city by participating in competitions to increase his step count.
 Besides maintaining his social life, he also stays active by playing various sports across the city.
 Now in his second year with the firm, we asked him to tell us more about himself.